TEST-VERSION - FAQ Abraxas

 Makes of passenger cars which qualify for a special small or niche manufacturer target in the EU or to which the de-minimis clause applies are therefore assessed in Switzerland on the basis of the average target of 118 grams of CO2 per kilometre.

-What are the applicable CO2 emissions?
+What are the relevant carbon emissions?

 - Natural gas vehicles (–20%; for the eligible biogenic component of the gas)